 We consider inertia by comparing choices of new and existing employees.
-New employees must actively choose a health plan upon starting employment, while existing employees are defaulted into their previous choice every year.
-After conditioning on other employee characteristics, differences in outcomes between these groups may reflect inertia.
-The probability of choosing a dominated plan is 5.6 percentage points lower among new employees compared to existing employees, which is a 6.1% decline from the mean of 92%for incumbent employees (Appendix Table G.10).
+New employees must actively choose a health plan upon starting employment, while existing employees are defaulted into their previous choice every year.25 After conditioning on other employee characteristics, differences in outcomes between these groups may reflect inertia.
+The probability of choosing a dominated plan is 5.6 percentage points lower among new employees compared to existing employees, which is a 6.1% decline from the mean of 92% for incumbent employees (Appendix Table G.8).
 With more than 86% of new employees still choosing a dominated plan, inertia plays a statistically significant but minor role in accounting for health insurance choices, unlike in some other contexts (Handel 2013).
-On the retirement side, new employees are less likely to make voluntary contributions than existing employees.
-There is instead a gradual increase in voluntary contributions, as has been observed in this context (Friedberg, Leive and Cai 2024) and in other settings dating back at least to Madrian and Shea (2001).
-Inertia may partly explain the largest group of employees who choose a dominated health plan while making supplemental retirement contributions, but not why people leave money on the table in both domains.